 Jessie Mac’s in Scotland aims to be the greenest small hostel in Scotland.
 The owners employ local staff, contractors and suppliers wherever possible and pay a living wage to their employees.
 They also sponsor the local highland games, donate free bed nights to local charities and work really hard to buy everything locally.
 They have halved the amount of energy that they use per guest and recycle 90% of our/your waste.
 They are also a Fairtrade business, buying only fairly traded tea, coffee, sugar and bananas for breakfasts and rooms.
 The owners won a Gold level in the Green Tourism Business Scheme.

-On the most recent post about a low waste holiday in Phuket by Gippsland Unwrapped, an Australian zero waste blogger, mentioned that the Accor Hotel group has a Planet 21 Programme, focused on local sourcing, diversity and water, energy and waste management.
-Tammy’s post also mentions the Green Hotelier where you can read a summary of the Planet 21 Programme.
+On her most recent article about a low waste holiday in Phuket by Gippsland Unwrapped, an Australian zero waste blogger, mentioned that the Accor Hotel group has a Planet 21 Programme, focused on local sourcing, diversity and water, energy and waste management.
+Tammy’s article also mentions the Green Hotelier where you can read a summary of the Planet 21 Programme.
 It’s also a great resource for information on sustainable ethical destinations.

 Other Resources for Sustainable Accommodation Abroad

-If none of these properties float your boat I have listed some websites to search for alternatives on my blog post Sustainable (ish) Ethical Travelling
+If none of these properties float your boat I have listed some websites to search for alternatives on my article Sustainable (ish) Ethical Travelling

 And above all enjoy your trip.